OrbMC/Orb/README.md

-# virty
+# Virty
-A language which Prodigy will understand to deploy your own personal token to the blockchain
+A language which Prodigy will understand to deploy your own personal token to the Blockchain.